Brandon300055/vote-by-blockchain/README.md

 # vote-by-blockchain
 - did in like 15 min where's election competition?
-- you can vote by blockchain in an election
-- votes are made immutable and would prevent voter fraud
+- stores votes in an immutable blockchain

 contributions to at your hearts contempt